 FSD is already a Bronze Level Supplier to McDonnell Douglas and recently achieved the Silver Delivery/ Quality rating as a first step to being upgraded to a Silver Level Supplier.

-Mark Greenbalgh, BAe presenting (right) а framed picture to Keith Snelling, Flight Systems Division following the successful completion of the business assessment.
+Mark Greenbalgh, BAe (right) presenting a framed picture to Keith Snelling, Flight Systems Division following the successful completion of the business assessment.